Lewis County Hospice reaps a six-figure donation from Friends

 The Light Up a Life event was held but, “We did it differently because of COVID.
 We didn’t have anyone sitting at different locations like we did in other years.
 People mailed in their donations,” Mrs. Noftsier said, “COVID has really interfered with how we raise money,” she said.

-Mrs. Keys noted, however, that the adapted fundraiser brought in slightly more money than the traditional tables with person-to-person interaction.
+Mrs. Keys noted that the adapted fundraiser brought in slightly more money than the traditional tables with person-to-person interaction.

 “(Donations) came pouring in by mail.
 It wasn’t a lot more, but it was more,” Mrs. Keys said.
 “So we’re wondering if that’s the way we should go now.”

-They have not, however, figured out a way to adapt the Epicurean but they already have the Elks Club booked for 2022, according to Mrs. Keys.
+They have not figured out a way to adapt the Epicurean but they already have the Elks Club booked for 2022, according to Mrs. Keys.

 Other funding streams that made it possible for Friends to give a larger amount this year and cover last year’s shortfall include donations, estate bequests, grants and some state funding.